Justin Roberts (musician): Awards and acknowledgements

-Roberts is the winner of eight National Parenting Publications (NAPPA) Gold Awards, and eight Parents' Choice Gold Awards.
+Roberts is the winner of eight National Parenting Product Awards (NAPPA) and eight Parents' Choice Gold Awards.

 Not Naptime was included in the Parents' Choice list of the 25 best children's CDs of the past 25 years, and Jungle Gym was MetroKids' top children's CD of 2010.
 Meltdown, Pop Fly and Jungle Gym were each chosen as the "Number One Children's CD of the Year" by Fids and Kamily, and Roberts' albums have been among Amazon's "Top 10 Children's CDs of the Year" four times.
 Meltdown was given as an example of the "Best Children's Music of the Past 30 Years" at Time Out NY Kids.

-Jungle Gym was nominated for a GRAMMY Award for best album for children in 2010; Recess was nominated for a GRAMMY Award for best album for children in 2013; Lemonade was nominated for a GRAMMY Award for best album for children in 2017.Wild Life was nominated for a GRAMMY Award for Best Children's Music Album in 2021.
+Jungle Gym was nominated for a GRAMMY Award for best album for children in 2010; Recess was nominated for a GRAMMY Award for best album for children in 2013; Lemonade was nominated for a GRAMMY Award for best album for children in 2017.

+Wild Life was nominated for a GRAMMY Award for Best Children's Music Album in 2021.

+Personal life

+Roberts is married to cellist Anna Steinhoff and has a child born in 2018.
+He lives in Evanston, Illinois.